DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Ext::Forking`: Monkey patches `Kernel#fork`, adding a `Kernel#at_fork` callback mechanism which is used to restore profiling abilities after the VM forks (such as re-instrumenting the main thread, and restarting profiler threads).
-* `Pprof::*` (in <../lib/datadog/profiling/pprof>): Used by `Encoding::Profile::Protobuf` to convert samples captured in the `Recorder` into the pprof format.
+* `Pprof::*` (in <../lib/datadog/profiling/pprof>): Used by `Encoding::Profile::Protobuf` to convert samples captured in the `OldRecorder` into the pprof format.
 * `Tasks::Setup`: Takes care of loading our extensions/monkey patches to handle `fork()`.
 * `HttpTransport`: Implements transmission of profiling payloads to the Datadog agent or backend.
 * `TraceIdentifiers::*`: Used to retrieve trace id and span id from tracers, to be used to connect traces to profiles.